 Coronavirus: Delhi CM urges Centre to cancel board exams, cites 13,500 new infections in Capital

-Arvind Kejriwal said that conducting the examinations could lead to a ‘large-scale spread’.
+Arvind Kejriwal said that conducting the examinations could lead to a ‘large-scale spread’ of the infection.

 Delhi Chief Minister Arvind Kejriwal on Tuesday urged the Centre to cancel board exams citing yet another record rise in coronavirus cases in the Capital.
 The chief minister said he had received a report that the city has recorded 13,500 new infections in 24 hours.